Compose Your Policies! Improving Diffusion-based or Flow-based Robot Policies via Test-time Distribution-level Composition: Theoretical Analysis of Convex Score Composition

-See proof in App.~\ref{app:prop-single-step}.
+with strict inequality in most non-trivial cases. \end{proposition} See proof in App.~\ref{app:prop-single-step}.
 Intuitively, each estimator deviates from the true score in a different way.
 A convex combination can cancel out these errors, achieving a better score estimator.
 Unless the two models make identical errors, the true score $s^*$ lies closer to some interior point, ensuring that a weighted average achieves smaller error.
 This establishes that convex score composition can reduce estimation error at each step.